damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

 - **Comments:**

   - *The "kinematics" generally refers to the study of properties of motion-- position, velocity, acceleration, etc.-- without any consideration of why those quantities have the values they do.
 "Dynamics" is concerned with the relationship between the forces acting on a mechanism and the accelerations they produce.
 "Statics" means a study of forces in equilibrium without consideration of changes over time.*
   - *The kinematic model can be represented as a tree structure.
-The tree describes the kinematic chain, i.e., the connection of links with joints, and the inter-dependendencies of these links.*
+The tree describes the kinematic chain, i.e., the connection of links with joints, and the inter-dependencies of these links.*
   - *In design of robot, kinematic model allows to compute the position and orientation of robot manipulator's end-effector relative to the base of the manipulator as a function of the joint variables.*

  #### *Example 1: [Arduino IoT Robotic Arm](https://www.hackster.io/aerdronix/arduino-iot-robotic-arm-5a4401)*